MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Based on 7.1.3, there will be many roles involved in cluster operations.
 Beyond the standard Azure resource roles, you'll need to now define the extent and process of access.

 For example, consider the cluster operator role.
 They should have a clearly-defined playbook for cluster triage activities.
-How different is that access from workload team.
-Depending on your organization they may be the same.
-Here are some points:
+How different is that access from workload team?
+Depending on your organization, they may be the same.
+Here are some points to consider:

-- How should they access the cluster
+- How should they access the cluster?
 - Which sources are allowed for access
-- What permissions should they have on the cluster
+- What permissions should they have on the cluster?
-- When are those permissions assigned
+- When are those permissions assigned?

 Make sure the definitions are documented in governance documentation, policy, and training materials around workload operator and cluster operator.